imSaiPavan27/hospitality-analysis/README.md

 **WoW** – Week on Week is the metric to compare the performance change over the week.

 ## Filters Used
-**Week Number** – To view each week’s performance.
+**Week Number** – To review each week’s performance.
-**Month** – To measure monthly performance.
+**Month** – To assess monthly performance.
-**Property** – This will give insights into each property that will help in effective decision-making.
+**Property** – This filter provides insights into each property, facilitating decision-making.
-**City** – This filter helps in knowing the market value of AtilQ **Room Class** – Looking into room class can drill down the problems and challenges faced by hotels.
-Example: Ratings will help in improving the standards of the room.
-Availability will help in providing more rooms with the category in high demand.
+**City** – It helps in evaluating the market value of AtliQ.
+**Room Class** – This filter allows a detailed examination of room categories, aiding in improving room standards and availability.
-**Booking Platforms** – Choosing booking platforms provides insights to the marketing team to target accordingly.
-Also, improving AtliQ’s own platforms for generating direct revenue.
+**Booking Platforms** – By selecting booking platforms, the marketing team can target their efforts more effectively.

 ## Finance View
-The finance view includes similar filters to the consolidated report page and excludes the performance metrics.
-Here all the charts are providing financial performance on micro and macro levels (after applying filters).
+The finance view provides financial analysis by applying various filters, excluding performance metrics.
+It focuses on micro and macro-level financial performance, including realization, RevPAR, ADR, and more.

 This report is for financial analysis of the business.